 EMC Bayswater – iOATS Physical Characteristics

-Our iOATS test site is a 10m test site with a 3m measuring distance from the Equipment Under Test (EUT) to the measuring antenna.
-We have the capability to measure from 9kHz to 26.5GHz.
+Our iOATS test site is a 10m test site with a 5m, 3m and 1m standard measuring distances from the Equipment Under Test (EUT) to the measuring antenna.
+We have the capability to measure from 9kHz to 40GHz.

 EMC Bayswater – iOATS EMI Software

 We use compliant commercially available software.
 Our software allows both fully automated, Semi-automated and manual measurements.
 Furthermore automated radiated emissions measurements are performed with highest level of accuracy and repeat-ability.
 Semi-automated radiated emissions measurements allows the input from our trained staff to decide emissions of interest.
 Subsequently controlling the flow of the testing.
-Finally we can also perform the measurements manually.
+Finally we can also perform the measurements manually, this is especially useful for products with non continuous functionality and emissions.
 Using the software this way allows complete freedom.
 Allowing on the fly limit line inclusion, correction factors to be applied to the raw data and much more.